 Each dog has a secondary foster who takes them when the primary foster goes away.
 The secondary foster also takes the dog one weekend per month, regardless of travel plans, so a relationship is formed and the dog feels safe and comfortable in both homes.
 This offers a break to the primary foster as well.
 However, if you have a family vacation and want your puppy to come along, we encourage this.
 After all, everyone needs a vacation from working and learning, even our dogs!

 What is the difference between a primary and secondary foster?

 Each dog has both a primary and secondary foster family.
-The primary foster family has the dog most of the time, but the secondary foster family commits to taking the dog one weekend per month and is the first person the primary family contacts if they are going away, or need day-to-day dog care support.
-If the secondary foster is unavailable, the P&A trainers make arrangements for the puppy to have backup housing during that time.
+The primary foster family has the dog most of the time, but the secondary foster family commits to taking the dog one weekend per month and is the first person the primary family contacts if they are going away or need day-to-day dog care support.
+If the secondary foster is unavailable, the P&A staff makes arrangements for the puppy to have backup care during that time.